rameziophobia/ASU-schedule-parser/readme.txt

 possible ways of improvement ( mksl a3mlhom, should take like a few minutes)
 * accept course codes as command line arguments
 * read from pdf the text content https://stackoverflow.com/questions/34837707/how-to-extract-text-from-a-pdf-file

+PLEASE CHECK FOR ANY SCHEDULE CHANGES BEFORE USING THE FINAL OUTPUT